How Kaptrix Works

 We have seen enough, and it holds up.

-Investment committees need to be able to tell these two states apart.
+Decision-makers need to be able to tell these two states apart.
 Kaptrix makes that distinction visible, explicit, and reviewable.

 Why this holds up under scrutiny